dankelley/atm/README.md

 [![R-CMD-check](https://github.com/dankelley/atmosphere/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dankelley/atmosphere/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This package provides functions for dealing with atmospheric properties.
+The `atmosphere` package provides R functions for dealing with atmospheric properties.
 It is *very* preliminary, and function names and actions may change a lot at any moment.